One of the most important issues in marketing automation is creating interactions with users through the right channels at the right time.

 The same user signs up to the website and leaves their email address and opt-ins.
 This same email address is also passed by Upsert User Data API.
 In this case, the persona of the same website user and another user's persona, which comes from the CRM API, will be merged.
 The user will be reachable via web push and email, not app push.

-The same user downloads your app and visits some pages but does not sign up for the app.
+The same user downloads your app and visits some pages, but does not sign up for it.
 They allow receiving app push notifications.
 In this case, the user will be reachable via app push but not via web push or email since the user has not shared the information needed for unification.

 The app user decides to make a purchase.
 While purchasing, the user shares their email address, phone number, and opt-ins.
 In this case, the users' personas on the app and web will be merged.
 The user will be reachable on web push, app push, email, and SMS.

-- You can use more than one reachability after another sequentially if you have more than one channel to reach users on.
-If the user is unreachable on channel X, the user will go to the not reachable path, and there will be one more reachability on this path to check if the user is reachable on channel Y.
+- You can use multiple reachability steps in sequence if you have more than one channel to reach users.
+If the user is unreachable on channel X, the user will follow the not reachable path, and there will be one more reachability check on this path to determine whether the user is reachable on channel Y.

-- You can set more than one channel reachability to check the user's reachability in one Check Reachability element.
+- You can set multiple channel reachability options to check a user's reachability in a single Check Reachability element.
 So that you can direct users to the different paths based on their availability.

 - Identify users who may not be reachable via a specified channel and engage them through another channel using a similar message.